MicrosoftDocs/power-platform/power-virtual-agents/preview/sso-web.md

 5. Save code changes.

 ### Test bot using the custom canvas
-1. Load the index.html page.
-If your browser blocks popup or you are using incognito mode, you will be prompted to log in, otherwise the log in will complete automatically.
+1. Load the html page you just saved in the browser.
+If your browser blocks popup or you are using incognito mode, you will be prompted to log in, otherwise the log in will complete using a validation code .

 2. Next, you should be able to log in to the bot by clicking the Login button and using the validation code provided in a separate browser tab.